SpATr: MoCap 3D Human Action Recognition based on Spiral Auto-encoder and Transformer Network: Proposed Approach:

 \subsection{Training Algorithm}

-Algorithm \ref{ourAlgoSpAE} outlines the training procedure for the Spiral Auto-Encoder SpAE.
-The training dataset (M), composed of $n1$ individual meshes, is fed to the algorithm.
-SpAE takes input meshes , extract their embeddings using the SpAE encoder \textbf{(4)}, decodes the embeddings to reconstruct the original meshes \textbf{(5)}, and calculates the reconstruction loss \textbf{(6)}.
+Algorithm \ref{ourAlgoSpAE} outlines the training procedure for the Spiral Auto-Encoder (SpAE).
+The training dataset (M), comprising $n1$ individual meshes, is input into the algorithm.
+SpAE takes input meshes, individually, extracts their embeddings using the SpAE encoder \textbf{(4)}, decodes the embeddings to reconstruct the original meshes \textbf{(5)}, and calculates the reconstruction loss \textbf{(6)}.
 The model parameters are updated using gradient descent to minimize the reconstruction loss \textbf{(7)}.
-The process is repeated for the specified number of epochs.\\
+This process is repeated for the specified number of epochs.\\

 Algorithm \ref{ourAlgoT} describes the training of the temporal transformer $T$.
-The training dataset ($S_{eq}(E), Y$), composed of $n2$ embedding sequences and their action labels, is fed to the algorithm.
-We use each embedding of the sequence as a single token to the transformer $T$ \textbf{(4)}.
-The input embedding sequences are fed to the transformer $T$ to obtain predicted labels $\hat{Y}$ \textbf{(5)}.
-Then, we calculate the cross-entropy loss between the predicted $\hat{Y_i}$ and the target $Y_i$ labels \textbf{(6)}.
-We backpropagate the loss and update the parameters of the transformer $T$ using gradient descent \textbf{(7)}.
-These steps are repeated for a specified number of epochs.
+The training dataset ($S_{eq}(E), Y$), consisting of $n2$ embedding sequences and their corresponding action labels, is fed to the algorithm.
+Each embedding of the sequence serves as a single token for the Transformer $T$ \textbf{(4)}.
+The input embedding sequences are fed to the transformer $T$ to obtain predicted labels $\Bar{Y}$ \textbf{(5)}.
+We then calculate the cross-entropy loss between the predicted $\Bar{Y_i}$ and the target $Y_i$ labels \textbf{(6)}.
+The loss is backpropagated, and the parameters of Transformer $T$ are updated using gradient descent \textbf{(7)}.
+These steps are repeated for the specified number of epochs.